kragen/derctuo/markdown/hierarchical-state-space-learning.md

-You can apply this to control systems (automatically tuning the model for model-predictive control to the plant), simulation (the plucked-string model alluded to earlier), or system identification (guessing what kind of circuit you're looking at), among other things.
+You can apply this to control systems (automatically tuning the model for model-predictive control to the plant), simulation (the plucked-string model alluded to earlier), or system identification (guessing what kind of circuit you’re looking at), among other things.